 – The church lies northeast of Gondar’s city center.
 It is a fairly steep walk of probably up to 45-60 minutes so if you are short on time it is better to take a bajaj.

+Your one day in Gondar is almost coming to an end.
 After a full day of sightseeing you will be happy to sit down for a good Ethiopian meal.
 A well known place is Four Sisters, which serves Ethiopian fares that come with performances of traditional music and dance.
 You’ll probably be surrounded by more tourists than locals, but the food gets really good reviews.
-On our day in Gondar it was closed due to a private function so we walked over to Master Chef where we had a decent candlelight meal of injera.
+On our day in Gondar the restaurant was closed due to a private function so we walked over to Master Chef where we enjoyed a decent candlelight meal of injera.

-The candlelight was because of a power cut, so be sure to bring a torch as the streets of Gondar are very dark at night.
-It will help you find your way to your hotel, for example Lodge du Chateau, a charming small scale accommodation that is set around a lovely garden and that has an upstairs terrace with beautiful views over the city and the valley.
+The candlelight was because of a power cut.
+Be sure to bring a torch as the streets of Gondar are very dark at night.
+It will help you find your way to your hotel, for example Lodge du Chateau, a charming small scale accommodation set around a lovely garden.
+It also has an upstairs terrace with beautiful views over the city and the valley.
 Its location is right next to the Fasil Ghebbi complex – it doesn’t get much more central than that!

-So there you have it – if you have just one day to spend in Gondar you still have the opportunity to see plenty of interesting sights.
-With a bit of planning you will be able to see and do all of the above in one day – just be mindful of the attractions’ opening hours as some of them close for lunch.
+So there you have it – if you only have the time to spend just one day in Gondar you still have the opportunity to see plenty of interesting sights.
+With a bit of planning you will be able to see and do all of the above in one day.
+Just be mindful of the attractions’ opening hours as some of them close for lunch.
 I hope you will love Gondar as much as I did!